 I couldn’t.
 And then I suffered a personal loss to gun violence, A dear friend, Fr.
 Lorenzo Rosebaugh, OMI, was gunned down.
 His life had been devoted to the resistance of violence and injustice.
 He had just officiated at the funerals of two teen victims of gun violence.
 Thirty years earlier, I had lost my father to suicide by gun.
 All of my planned artwork at that time came to a halt.

 I began the “Faces Project,” painting the portraits of children, 20 and under, who have died as the result of gun violence.
 An artist friend, Jane Linders, got us organized as I was becoming overwhelmed by the numbers of local victims.
 Other passionate artists joined us.
 We formed a board and thanks in part to receiving the 2013 Critical Mass Creative Stimulus grant and the devotion of these artists, we continue to put a Face to the youngest victims of gun violence.

-Bill Burton, a young African American artist, gave us a new logo to go with a new name “Faces Not Forgotten,” which speaks more directly to the wishes of the families: that their children not be forgotten.
+Bill Burton, a young Black artist, gave us a new logo to go with a new name “Faces Not Forgotten,” which speaks more directly to the wishes of the families: that their children not be forgotten.

 We paint a portrait, the “Face” of each child, which is then donated to the family.
 A .jpg image of the original portrait is graphically superimposed over an image of a vintage handkerchief by Andrew Dobson and printed on 16″x20″ canvas panels with grommets in the corners to create the “Faces.”
 These are tied together with black ribbon in sets of nine – eight portraits for the eight children that die each day from gun violence and one logo, to create our Faces Not Forgotten quilts.